How to Successfully Breastfeed in a Baby Carrier

 With some adjustments, most baby carriers are suitable for breastfeeding, although some styles are better than others.
 Here is a brief outline of how breastfeeding can be achieved in 3 different carrier types.
 Note there are always nuances and individual needs to take into account when deciding how to nurse in a carrier.

 Wrap carriers offer a snug and adjustable fit that parents can create through tying.
-They're a little less convenient for breastfeeding, but you are able to loosen the fit and move baby down in line with the breast to nurse in an upright position.
-It also depends, as woven wraps can be worn in a ring sling style therefore a cradle position of nursing can be achieved.
+They’re a little less convenient for breastfeeding, but you are able to loosen the fit and move your baby down in line with the breast to nurse in an upright position.
+It also depends, as woven baby carrier wraps can be worn in a ring sling style; therefore, a cradle position of nursing can be achieved.
+The Wildbird Aerial Buckle Wrap, which is a hybrid carrier and intended for babies less than 15lbs, is able to accommodate nursing.

-Ring slings like the WildBird Aerial Ring Sling offer the convenience of a lightweight wrap with easier adjustability thanks to two rings.
-Adjusting their fit and maneuvering your baby into a cradle or cross-cradle breastfeeding position is much easier, and they're a great option even in the earlier seasons.
+Ring slings like the WildBird Aerial Ring Sling offer the convenience of a lightweight wrap with easier adjustability thanks to the two rings.
+Adjusting from the rings to loosen and maneuver your baby into a cradle or cross-cradle breastfeeding position can be a much easier option.
+It is important, however, after your baby is done nursing, to readjust your baby and the carrier back to the upright position.

 Best Breastfeeding Positions in a Baby Carrier

-- Upright: This position keeps your little one upright.
+Upright: This position keeps your little one upright and is typically used when wearing your baby in a soft-structured carrier, like the Aerial Buckle Carrier, or a hybrid wrap carrier, such as the Aerial Buckle Wrap.
+You can also adjust the rings of a Ring Sling to lower your baby down to nurse in an upright position.
 All you have to do is slightly loosen the baby carrier to lower your baby to nipple height while maintaining the hip-healthy seat.

 How to Nurse in the Carrier